fourstix/Elfos-SPI-Displays/README.md

 ## API List

-* clearBuffer - clear all bits in the display buffer.
+* clear_buffer - clear all bits in the display buffer.
-* fillBuffer - set all bits in the display buffer.
+* fill_buffer - set all bits in the display buffer.
-* drawPixel - set a pixel at a particular x0,y0 co-ordinates.
+* draw_pixel - set a pixel at a particular x0,y0 co-ordinates.
-* clearPixel - clear a pixel at a particular x0,y0 co-ordinates.
+* clear_pixel - clear a pixel at a particular x0,y0 co-ordinates.
-* drawLine - set pixels to form a line from x0,y0 to x1,y1
+* draw_line - set pixels to form a line from x0,y0 to x1,y1
-* clearLine - clear pixels to form a line from x0,y0 to x1,y1
+* clear_line - clear pixels to form a line from x0,y0 to x1,y1
-* drawRect  - set pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
+* draw_rect  - set pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
-* clearRect - clear pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
+* clear_rect - clear pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
-* drawBlock - set pixels to form a filled rectangle with its upper left corner at x0,y0 with width w and height h.
+* draw_block - set pixels to form a filled rectangle with its upper left corner at x0,y0 with width w and height h.
-* clearBlock - clear pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
+* clear_block - clear pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
-* drawBitmap - set pixels to draw a bitmap of width w and height h with its upper left corner at x0,y0.
+* draw_bitmap - set pixels to draw a bitmap of width w and height h with its upper left corner at x0,y0.
-* clearBitmap - clear pixels to erase a bitmap of width w and height h with its upper left corner at x0,y0.
+* clear_bitmap - clear pixels to erase a bitmap of width w and height h with its upper left corner at x0,y0.
-* *TBD: drawChar - draw a character at x0,y0*
+* draw_char - draw a character at x0,y0
-* *TBD: drawStr - draw a null-terminated string at x0,y0*
+* draw_string - draw a null-terminated string at x0,y0
-* *TBD: drawText - draw text on the display at the current cursor location.*

 *TODO: Add table for API Parameters r7, r8, r9*